omegat-org/omegat/release/readme.txt

 will check for any upgrades, if you are online, install them if there are any, and then start OmegaT.

-The alternative ways and means of dowloading and installing OmegaT are shown below.
+The alternative ways and means of downloading and installing OmegaT are shown below.

 Windows and Linux users: if you are confident that your system already has a